What is Databricks? Functionalities and Importance

 For businesses with data requirements beyond extraction and loading, Databricks is the perfect tool for all data processes.
 It offers solutions unavailable in traditional data warehouses or even data lakes.

-The platform’s advanced machine learning and analytical capabilities are useful for any organization with intelligent decision-making insights.
+The databricks data intelligence platform that's advanced machine learning and analytical capabilities are useful for any organization with intelligent decision-making insights.
 Moreover, Databricks has several use cases for every data-related role in an organization.

 In this article, we explained in-depth Databricks, its features, architecture, advantages, and uses.
 We also gave a step-by-step guide for setting up Databricks using the Amazon Web Service platform.